truecharts/public/website/src/content/docs/news/2025-04-10-clustertool-v2.md

 - 🧪 Upstream Chart Migrations:
   - Charts such as CloudNativePG, Cert-Manager, and Kube-Prometheus-Stack are now managed upstream
   - 🧭 Check the [Quick Start Guide](/guides/) for integration examples

+## Clustertool as a CI Platform for Chart Testing

+With v2, Clustertool is now also being adopted internally as a replacement for the legacy ChartTool, which was previously used for CI-driven Helm chart testing but never released publicly.

+The new Clustertool setup integrates seamlessly into internal pipelines, offering:

+- Automated chart linting and validation
+- Cluster spin-up for integration tests
+- Support for upstream and OCI-based charts
+- Better reproducibility across environments

+This move simplifies the CI ecosystem and ensures Clustertool becomes the single point of truth for cluster testing workflows going forward.

 ## Important Notice for SCALE Users